ase-warriors/go-trucks/frontend/README.md

-# ASE Toy Project
+# Go Trucks Frontend

 ## Build Status
 [![Build Status](https://travis-ci.org/ase-warriors/toyproject.svg?branch=master)](https://travis-ci.org/ase-warriors/toyproject)

 ## Description
-This is a toy project demonstrating the technology framework we are going to use for our final project.
+This is the frontend codebase for Go Trucks.
 We added continuous integration with Travis-CI.

 ## Building and Testing
 ### Build the frontend and backend